 - Salary income—Report this income on Form 1040.

 - Expenses related to your salary income—For tax years prior to 2018, report the expenses as miscellaneous deductions subject to the 2% limit of adjusted gross income on Form 1040, Schedule A. As we noted earlier, the expenses must be prorated between your W-2 income and your housing allowance, making a portion of them nondeductible.
-After 2017, unreimbursed employee expenses are no longer deductible for federal taxes but some states, such as California, still allow this deduction for state income tax.
+Beginning in 2018, unreimbursed employee expenses are no longer deductible for federal taxes but some states, such as California, still allow this deduction for state income tax.